okdistribute/e-sync/README.md

 #### `location`

-The `location` record is an IP address and port.
+The `location` record is an ip address or domain name and a port.

 ## 3. Connection